 5. When can I sue?

-With some exceptions, the statute of limitations in Nevada to file a personal injury lawsuit is only two (2) years after the plaintiff realizes he/she is injured.6
+With some exceptions, the statute of limitations in Nevada to file a personal injury lawsuit is only two (2) years after you realize you are injured.6

 6. What if I was partially to blame?

-Under Nevada’s comparative negligence laws, plaintiffs are eligible to recover damages as long as the defendant was at least 50% at fault:7
+Under Nevada’s comparative negligence laws, you are eligible to recover damages in biking lawsuits as long as you were no more than 50% at fault.
+However, your monetary reward will be reduced in proportion to your degree of fault:7

 Example: Katie is biking down the Strip without a helmet when a car crashes into her.
-Katie cracks her skull.
+She sustains $10,000 in damages.

 At trial, the jury finds that Katie was 50% to blame because she wore no helmet.
-But since the car driver was also 50% to blame, the court may order the driver to pay Katie for her injuries.
+Since the car driver was also 50% to blame, the court may order the driver to pay 50% of her damages: $5,000.

-Even a minor bike accident can cause serious injuries or even catastrophic injuries because the biker is so exposed to the elements.
-Typical bike accident injuries include:
+Even a minor bike accident can cause serious or even catastrophic injuries because you are so exposed to the elements.
+In these cases we typically see:

 - fractures